 Students studying BTEC First Level 2 Award in Sport will be timetabled 3 additional lessons per week.
 This award is the equivalent to one GCSE.

-Tollbar MAT Sixth Form (A Level):
+Tollbar MAT Sixth Form College (A Level):